Save to shopping list

 1.1 This Internet Shop's privacy policy is informative, which means that it is not a source of obligation for the Service Recipients or the Customers of the Internet Shop.
 The Privacy Policy contains mainly the rules regarding personal data processing by the Administrator in the Internet Shop, including the basis, purposes and duration of personal data processing and the rights of data subjects, as well as information on the use of Cookies and analytical tools in the Internet Shop.

-2.2 The processing of personal data by the Controller shall in each case require the existence of at least one of the grounds indicated in Point.
-2.1 of the Privacy Policy.
-Specific grounds for processing of personal data of the Internet Shop's Customers and clients by the Administrator are indicated in the next point of the privacy policy - with reference to a given purpose of personal data processing by the Administrator.
+2.2 The processing of personal data by the Controller shall in each case require the existence of at least one of the grounds indicated in Point 2.1 of the Privacy Policy.
+Specific grounds for processing of personal data of the Internet Shop's Customers and clients by the Administrator are indicated in the next point of this Privacy Policy – with reference to a given purpose of personal data processing by the Administrator.

 3. PURPOSE, BASIS AND DURATION OF DATA PROCESSING IN THE ONLINE SHOP